djryancarson/DeepMap/Project Binder/2. Requirements/README.md

 * App needs to scale for tablets and larger phones
 * Need to make sure the app will run on iOS early in development

+### Week 5

+* Cloud-based database required for client to add, edit and manage the points on the map
+  * Decided to try Google Firebase, as we have some experience with it already and integrates nicely with Mobile and Web platforms
+* App should have scrolling tabs, rather than having buttons on the bottom of the screen to go to separate pages
+* App should use a native map within the app, rather than using a WebView displaying content already on the DeepMap Site

+### Week 6

+* Can distribute app on app stores with our own accounts, doesn't have to go through official TRU channels
+* App should have a tab for "Virtual Communities", online resources without a physical location (ie. a Facebook group)
+* We should be providing an easy-to-use webpage hosted on a website that the client can manage the data from the database

+### Week 10

+* Map markers should have a pop-out page, where a marker can be tapped on again to show a page that consists of all relevant information for that marker